 The modeling includes the transmission as well as the distribution grid level.
 The consideration of flexibility platforms for the representation of the distribution grid level is to be examined.
+Here, no lower capacity limit is defined for BE providers considered, as long as their use is economically feasible.
+In principle, all grid levels will be considered.
 An approach is being developed that will make it possible to map the distribution grid in sufficient detail, while still considering the privacy of the DSOs.